isaac-sim/IsaacLab/docs/source/api/lab/omni.isaac.orbit.app.rst

   .. note::

-      The off-screen rendering pipeline only works when used in conjunction with the :class:`omni.isaac.orbit.sim.SimulationContext` class.
+      The off-screen rendering pipeline only works when used in conjunction with the :class:`omni.isaac.lab.sim.SimulationContext` class.
 This is because the off-screen rendering pipeline enables flags that are internally used by the SimulationContext class.